spatialdatahub/spatialdatahub.org/README.md

 The site uses the very popular Django web framework with a PostgreSQL database as the backend, the CSS framework Bootstrap for aesthetics, and the JavaScript mapping library Leaflet to display datasets.

-If you wish to run the functional tests this site has you will need the browser automation tool Selenium with python bindings and a google chrome webdriver.

 Contribute
 ----------